Halibut Oil Field: Migration

 Migration of the hydrocarbons is mainly vertical.
 Oil migration occurs from depths of 4–5 km, while gas migration occurs from depths of 5–6 km.

 Production

 The field was discovered in 1967, and has been producing oil and gas since 1970.
 The water depth is 73 m, and there are 14 producing wells.
 The oil water contact is located at approximately 2399 m depth.
 The porosity is 22%, and the permeability is 5000-7000 millidarcy.
 The oil gravity is 43.3, and is paraffinic.
-From 1970-2008 approximately 840,000,000 barrels of oil or approximately $105,000,000,000,000 (calculated with a price of $125.00 per barrel) was produced.
-The field is being produced by Esso Australia, which is a subsidiary of Exxon.
+From 1970-2008 approximately 840,000,000 barrels of oil or approximately $105,000,000,000 (calculated with a price of $125.00 per barrel) was produced.
+The field is being produced by ExxonMobil Australia, which is a subsidiary of ExxonMobil.
 The Gippsland Basin as a whole was Australia's largest petroleum producing basin from the mid 1960s when it was discovered until 1996 when the North West Shelf surpassed it.
 The basin was integral in Australia becoming a self sufficient petroleum producing country.